Who we are

 Data from the contact form is not shared with third parties.

-We don’t set a particular time limit on storing information because we need it for future reference.
+I don’t set a particular time limit on storing information because we need it for future reference.
 If you want your information to be removed from our database, please contact us.
-We will remove it anytime there are concerns about your privacy.
+I will remove it anytime there are concerns about your privacy.

 Contact Form 7’s T&Cs can be found here.